Super Bowl Liability

 If you’re hosting a Super Bowl party this Sunday, be sure to add safety and common sense to your playbook before guests arrive.
 As hosts of a party, homeowners and renters could be liable for the safety of their guests – even after they leave the party.

-Super Bowl Sunday is considered one of the riskiest days to drive because of impaired motorists driving home from parties, according to the National Highway Traffic Safety Administration (NHTSA).
-And in some states, a party’s host can be held liable for injuries or damage resulting from an auto accident caused by an impaired party guest.
+Super Bowl Sunday has traditionally been considered one of the riskiest days to drive because of impaired motorists driving home from parties, according to the National Highway Traffic Safety Administration (NHTSA).
+And in many states, a party’s host can be held liable for injuries or damage resulting from an auto accident caused by an impaired party guest.

 At last count, 43 states have social liability, or “Dram Shop Liability” statutes on the books.
-Most of those laws provide an injured person - such as the victim of a drunk driver - the right to sue the person responsible for serving the alcohol, whether that person is a bartender/owner or a private citizen hosting a party in his or her own home.
+Most of those laws provide an injured person - such as the victim of a drunk driver - the right to sue not only the at-fault driver, but also the person responsible for serving the alcohol, whether that person is a bartender/owner or a private citizen hosting a party in his or her own home.

 - Familiarize yourself with your state’s social host liability laws, which vary from state to state.

-- Be a responsible host or hostess and limit your own alcohol intake so you can judge your guests’ sobriety.
+- Be a responsible host or hostess and limit your own alcohol intake so you can better monitor your guests’ sobriety.

 - Offer non-alcoholic drinks and always serve food during the party.
 Stop serving alcohol toward the end of the evening and switch to coffee, tea, water and soft drinks.